acrylian/mediaelementjs_player/README.md

 mediaelementjs_player
 =====================

-A Zenphoto plugin for the Mediaelementjs player.
-See the main file comments for usage details.
+A Zenphoto plugin for the Mediaelementjs player including content macro support.
 Install in the `/plugins` folder.

-**Zenphoto 1.4.5 required**
+See the main file comments for usage details.